vercel/ncc/readme.md

   watch: false // default
 }).then(({ code, map, assets }) => {
   console.log(code);
-  // assets is an object of asset file names to sources
+  // assets is an object of asset file names to { source, permissions }
   // expected relative to the output code (if any)
 })
 ```